Rent Increases

 • AOD reporting must be in compliance.

-• The proposed rents may not exceed maximum Section 42 rent limits.
+• The proposed rents may not exceed maximum Section 42, HOME, or other applicable program rent limits.

 • If applicable, the development’s mortgage must be current.